Emilien-Foissotte/carburoam/README.md

 ### Reporting a vulnerability

-Please send an email (email address at the end [paragraph](https://emilien-foissotte.github.io/me/))
+Please send an email (email address at the end [paragraph](https://emilien-foissotte.github.io/me/) of About blog page)

 ## Acknowledgements